Transit Oriented Development at Union Station

 • Create a governance structure capable of implementing the project.

 • Identify strategies to leverage public financing and station revenues with private investment.

-The updated plan will be completed in early 2013.
+The updated plan is was completed in September 2013 and can be found at the link below.
 For more information, please contact the Office of Economic Development at the number below.